 Rob Dyrdek/DC Shoes Skate Plaza: This street-skating plaza is approximately 40,000 square feet and is designed for street skateboarding by incorporating urban terrain elements such as benches, rails and ledges.
 Unlike most modern day skate parks that consist of stark vertical ramps and half pipes, the skate plaza resembles a public square in a town or city by incorporating landscaping and art to create a multi-use park that is aesthetically pleasing.
 The Skate Plaza is located inside Indian Riffle Park, 2801 East Stroop Road.

-Lincoln Park Civic Commons, Kettering’s newest park, is a magnificent, award-winning park featuring reflecting pools, fountains, patios, flowers, walking paths and a 2-acre pond.
-Completed in 1988, Civic Commons has become the center for community wide events such as the Mayor’s Annual Holiday Tree Lighting and Art on the Commons, as well as a favorite destination for those who just want a breath of fresh air.
+Lincoln Park Civic Commons is a magnificent, award-winning park featuring reflecting pools, fountains, patios, flowers, walking paths and a 2-acre pond.
+Civic Commons has become the center for community wide events such as the Mayor’s Annual Holiday Tree Lighting and Art on the Commons, as well as a favorite destination for those who just want a breath of fresh air.
 It’s also home to the Fraze Pavilion for the Performing Arts, which offers a variety of performances and festivals from May through September.

-Picnic shelters are located at Delco, Indian Riffle, Ernst and Irelan parks; and fitness trails can be found at Delco, Ernst, Indian Riffle, Kennedy and Walther parks.
+Reservable Picnic Shelters are located at Delco, Indian Riffle, Ernst and Irelan parks; and Par Course Fitness Trail can be found at Delco Park.

 In addition to these features, Kettering’s parks offer 32 tennis courts, 41 baseball/softball diamonds and 20 football/soccer fields.
-Polen Farm isn’t technically a park, but its 15 acres include open space, stately oak trees and extensive landscaping.
+Polen Farm is not technically a park, but its 15 acres include open space, stately oak trees and extensive landscaping.